-The Rock of Cashel is a prominent rock outcrop just north of Cashel town, rising almost 100m above the surrounding plain.
-It is a dominant feature in the landscape with extensive views.
-Considering the name, archaeology and topographical character of the Rock, it seems likely that this royal site was originally a stone fortification on an imposing and naturally defensive rock outcrop.
+The Rock of Cashel is a prominent rock outcrop crowned with a striking silhouette of former ecclesiastical buildings, rising almost 100m above the surrounding plain, with Cashel town extending to the north.
+It is a dominant feature in the landscape with extensive views to and from the Rock.
+Considering the name Caisil, the archaeology and topographical character of the Rock, it seems likely that this royal site was originally a stone fortification sited on an imposing and naturally defensive rock outcrop.
 Cashel became recognised from around the 8th century AD as the provincial capital of Munster.

-The overkings of Munster in historic times were often known as kings of Cashel, with evidence from the 7th to 12th century AD pointing to their being inaugurated at the Rock of Cashel.
-Archaeological excavation beside Cormac’s Chapel has shown that there was a small wooden church and cemetery here in the 9th century and it seems that several of the kings of Cashel from this period also held ecclesiastical offices.
-Cashel then becomes a centre for intense Christian activity unlike the other provincial capitals, possibly because the kings of Munster adopted Christianity early on.
-The Rock was given to the church in 1101 and the surviving structures date mostly from the 12th and 13th century.
+The overkings of Munster in historic times were often known as Kings of Cashel, with evidence from the 7th to 12th century AD pointing to their being inaugurated at the Rock of Cashel.
+Archaeological excavation beside Cormac’s Chapel has revealed that there was a small wooden church and cemetery in this location in the 9th century and it seems that several of the kings of Cashel from this period also held ecclesiastical offices.
+Unlike the other provincial capitals, Cashel then becomes a centre for intense Christian activity, possibly due to the early adoption of Christianity by the Kings of Munster.
+In 1101, the Rock was handed over to the Church and the surviving structures date mostly from the 12th and 13th centuries.
 Together they form one of the most remarkable assemblages of Celtic art and architecture to be found anywhere in Europe.

 KEY FEATURES

 While recognised from the 8th century AD as one of the provincial capitals of Ireland, the Rock does not as yet appear to have had lengthy earlier use as a centre for ritual and assembly.
-The earliest material found on the hilltop dates from around 400/500 AD.
+The earliest material found on the hilltop dates from around 400-500 AD.
 There are traces of apparent defensive works around the perimeter of the Rock including walls, scarping, ditches and possible enclosures.
-Whatever original secular royal site was here has been submerged beneath the triumphant panoply of ecclesiastical structures, which form a unique and distinctive outline against the sky.
+Whatever original secular royal site existed on the summit has been obscured beneath the triumphant panoply of ecclesiastical structures that form a unique and distinctive outline against the sky.

 Cormac’s Chapel